Jomkit/personal-goals/README.md

 - [ ] Write another Arduino program, this time incorporating other parts like maybe a motor
 - [ ] Write a blog post
 - [ ] Put two hours into studying C++ (0 so far)
-- [ ] Put two hours into studying WebGL (0 so far)
+- [ ] Put two hours into studying WebGL (1 so far)
-- [ ] Look into how other people have added animations to their websites
+- [x] Look into how other people have added animations to their websites

 ### Unexpected Accomplishments This Week
+- [x] Read some tutorials and articles on CSS Animations, learned about methedology and best practice

 ### Things I'll Do this month (Aug 2025):